lazycloud0/react_app_website/README.md

 // —> import to design booking page ✅
 // —> CSS design ref for form ✅
 • When a user submits the form it should validate that no fields are empty.
-//—> useState for each input
+//—> useState for each input ✅
-// —> handler function: connect inputs to handler
+// —> handler function: connect inputs to handler ✅
-// —> onSubmit handler
+// —> onSubmit handler ✅
 —> validation of the input fields
-// —> return criteria
+// —> return criteria ✅
 • If there is an empty form field show an error.
-// —> error handling
+// —> error handling ✅
 • If there is no error then console log the form data 🙂 (don't worry about posting the data anywhere).
-// —> getting values from input
+// —> getting values from input ✅
-// —> console.log the data
+// —> console.log the data ✅

-Hackathon 0327
+### Hackathon 0327

-User Story:
+## User Story:

 As a user when I submit the form it should  show me that it is submitting.
 As a user I should not be able to submit again while it is submitting.
 As a user when I submit the form in a correct way (passes validation) I should see the form replaced with a simple success message.
 As a user when I submit the form in an incorrect way I should see that the form is no longer submitting and that there are errors.
 As a user who has incorrectly submitted the form I should see an error under each field that has failed validation.
 The error should be specific to the field ("Not a valid phone number", "No bookings outside of England, Wales or Scotland").

-Objective:
+## Objective:

-- have the state in reducer
+- have the state in reducer ✅

-- use the state into dispatch actions
+- use the state into dispatch actions ✅

-- Validate emails and phone numbers
+- Validate emails and phone numbers ✅

-- Validation area codes (Eng, Wales, Scotland) with API
+- Validation area codes (Eng, Wales, Scotland) with API ✅

-- onSubmit - Loading state
+- onSubmit - Loading state ✅

-- Validation passes
+- Validation passes ✅

-* hide form
+- Hide form ✅

-* show successfully submitted message
+- Show message: "successfully submitted" ✅

-- Validation fails - cancel loading
+- Validation fails - cancel loading ✅

-* show specific errors (at specific fields)
+- show specific errors (at specific fields) ✅

 “Use client”

-Plan:
+# Plan:

 // —> Refactor existing useState codes to reducer function
 // —> Create state object
 // —> Create reducer function